Student Handbook for Master of Science Degree in Biomedical Engineering

 5. Evaluation of Performance

 The Academic Advisor will submit annual academic progress reports to the BME Department regarding each graduate student.
-The BME Chairperson evaluates the academic progress of all graduate students at the end of the semester.
-If a student is not performing satisfactory work, the student and the Dean of MU Graduate School will be notified in writing.
+The Chairperson of the BME Department evaluates the academic progress of all graduate students at the end of the semester.
+If a student is not performing satisfactory work, the student and the Dean of the MU Graduate School will be notified in writing.

 6. Academic Dishonesty and Research Misconduct

 Upon detection of academic dishonesty, the student involved will automatically receive an "F" grade in the course.
-Beyond this, additional credit for graduation may be required or expulsion from the school may result depending on the nature of the offense and the MU Graduate School Dean's decision according to the University policy.
+Beyond this, additional credit for graduation may be required or expulsion from the school may result depending on the nature of the offense and the Dean of the MU Graduate School's decision according to the University policy.
 Refer to the MU Graduate Bulletin for “Definitions of Academic Dishonesty” and its consequences and to the University statement regarding “Research Misconduct”.

 7. Registering for Courses at MCW

-Once you have decided which courses you will be taking at MCW, you must inform the MU BME Department’s Administrative Assistant.
-Take for example the Human Physiology course at MCW – you would first contact the MU BME Department Administrative Assistant and provide her with the course number, professor, and number of credits.
-This procedure assures that you get MU credit for taking the class.
-The MU BME Department Administrative Assistant will grant consent for you to register.
-Next, you must register at MU for BIEN 6947.
-Choose the section that corresponds to the total number of credits you’re taking at MCW that semester.
-Furthermore, you MUST register at the MCW Graduate School.
-Your earned grade will show up on your MU transcript.
+Once the student has decided which courses they will be taking at MCW, the student must inform the MU/MCW BME Department’s Administrative Assistant.
+Take for example the Human Physiology course at MCW – the student would first contact the MU/MCW BME Department Administrative Assistant and provide them with the course number, instructor, and number of credits.
+This procedure assures that the student receives MU credit for taking the class.
+The MU/MCW BME Department Administrative Assistant will grant consent for the student to register.
+Next, the student must register at MU for BIEN 6947.
+Choose the section that corresponds to the total number of credits being taking at MCW that semester.
+Furthermore, the student MUST register at the MCW Graduate School.
+The earned grade will appear up on the student’s MU transcript.
 NOTE: the MCW classes may start considerably earlier or later than the MU classes and the weekly meeting schedule may vary.
-It is your responsibility to register for BIEN 6947.
+It is the student’s responsibility to register for BIEN 6947.

 8. Continuous Enrollment

-You must request continuous enrollment when you are not registering for any specific course work at MU (when finished with coursework and thesis credits, but still doing your research work) or when you are not carrying sufficient course load so as to maintain full-time enrollment status.
-To request continuous enrollment, you must fill out the “Graduate School Continuous Enrollment Registration Form” and pay the appropriate fee.
-This completed form must be signed by your advisor and returned to the BME Department office, Olin Room 206.
-Consent will be provided for you to enroll.
-You must register for BIEN 9xxx according to the nature of your continuous enrollment.
-The details are explained on the form, which is included at the end of this handbook.
-The Bursar will bill you the appropriate fee for continuous enrollment.
+Students must request continuous enrollment when not registering for any specific course work at MU (i.e. when finished with coursework and thesis credits, but still performing research work) or when not carrying sufficient course load so as to maintain full-time enrollment status.
+To request continuous enrollment, the student must fill out the “Graduate School Continuous Enrollment Registration Form” and pay the appropriate fee.
+This completed form must be signed by the student’s Academic Advisor and returned to the MU/MCW BME Department office, Olin Room 289.
+Consent will be provided to enroll.
+Students must register for BIEN 9xxx according to the nature of their continuous enrollment.
+The details are explained on the form.
+The Bursar will bill for the appropriate fee for continuous enrollment.

 9. Holiday and Leave Policy